Ystoria Mongalorum: Chapters

+Prologue

-The Prologue identifies the main audience of John of Plano Carpini's account as "all the faithful of Christ."
-The Prologue explains that John of Plano Carpini has been sent to the land of the Tartars by the Pope so "if by chance they [the Tartars] made a sudden attack they would not find the Christian people unprepared."
-John traveled "during a year and four months and more" with Friar Benedict the Pole "who was our [John's crew] companion in our tribulations and our interpreter."
+The Prologue identifies the main audience of Giovanni's account as "all the faithful of Christ."
+The Prologue explains that Giovanni has been sent to the land of the Tartars by the Pope so "if by chance they [the Tartars] made a sudden attack they would not find the Christian people unprepared."
+Giovanni traveled "during a year and four months and more" with Friar Benedict the Pole "who was our [Giovanni's crew] companion in our tribulations and our interpreter."